-Your investment in the notes entails significant risks.
+Your investment in the notes entails significant risks, many of which differ from those of a conventional security.
 Your decision to purchase the notes should be made only after carefully considering the risks of an investment in the notes, including those discussed below, with your advisors in light of your particular circumstances.
 The notes are not an appropriate investment for you if you are not knowledgeable about significant elements of the notes or financial matters in general.

-Payments on the notes are subject to our credit risk, and changes in our credit ratings are expected to affect the value of the notes.
+Payments on the notes are subject to our credit risk, and actual or perceived changes in our creditworthiness are expected to affect the value of the notes.
 The notes are our senior unsecured debt securities.
 As a result, your receipt of all payments of interest and principal on the notes is dependent upon our ability to repay our obligations on the applicable payment date.
 No assurance can be given as to what our financial condition will be at any time during the term of the notes or on the maturity date.
+If we default on our financial obligations, you may not receive the amounts payable under the terms of the notes.

-In addition, our credit ratings are an assessment by ratings agencies of our ability to pay our obligations.
-Consequently, our perceived creditworthiness and actual or anticipated negative changes in our credit ratings prior to the maturity date of the notes may adversely affect the market value of the notes.
+Our credit ratings are an assessment by ratings agencies of our ability to pay our obligations.
+Consequently, our perceived creditworthiness and actual or anticipated decreases in our credit ratings or increases in our credit spreads prior to the maturity date of the notes may adversely affect the market value of the notes.
 However, because your return on the notes depends upon factors in addition to our ability to pay our obligations, such as the difference between the interest rates accruing on the notes and current market interest rates, an improvement in our credit ratings will not reduce the other investment risks related to the notes.

 The interest rate on the notes is capped.
-During the floating rate period described above, the interest rate that will be payable on the notes in any quarterly interest period will be limited to the Cap of 4.50% per annum.
-Accordingly, as a holder of the notes, you will not benefit from any increase in three-month LIBOR that is above the difference between the Cap and the Spread.
+During the floating rate period described above, the interest rate that will be payable on the notes in any quarterly interest period will be limited to the applicable Cap.
+Accordingly, as a holder of the notes, you will not benefit from any increase in three-month U.S. dollar LIBOR that is above the difference between the applicable Cap and the Spread.